Juror No. 2: Production

 Clint Eastwood was 93 years old when production began for Juror #2.

 It was announced in April 2023 that filmmaker Clint Eastwood had set the project as his next film, with Nicholas Hoult and Toni Collette in negotiations to star.
 They were confirmed the following month, with Zoey Deutch and Kiefer Sutherland also joining the cast, and Gabriel Basso entering negotiations for a role.
 In June, Leslie Bibb was added to the cast.
 In November, Chris Messina joined the cast while Basso was confirmed.
 J. K. Simmons, Amy Aquino, Adrienne C. Moore, Cedric Yarbrough, Chikako Fukuyama, Onix Serrano and Francesca Eastwood were added in December.

 Collette and Hoult reunited 22 years after playing mother and son in About a Boy (2002).
 This was the second time working together for Deutch and Hoult, after the film Rebel in the Rye (2017).

 Production began in June 2023, when Eastwood was 93 years old, with filming locations including Savannah, Georgia, and Los Angeles, before it was suspended in July due to the 2023 SAG-AFTRA strike.
 Production resumed in November upon the conclusion of the strike.
 Post-production had wrapped by April 2024.
 Mark Mancina composed the score for the film; he previously worked on Eastwood's Cry Macho (2021).
+It was the final film Eastwood directed before his retirement in 2026.